 6. Visual Tweaks

 You don’t need the best designer in town to create an attractive CTA.
-Small changes, such as switching from a boxy CTA to one with rounded edges, may lend the button a whole new look.
+Small changes, such as switching from a boxy CTA to one with rounded edges, may give the button a new look.
 Other simple features, such as large fonts and white space, can amp up the clean look of the CTA.

-One of the easiest ways to go about it is to look for stock photos to accompany the copy – these provide instant elegance with minimal effort.
-Similarly, a simple shape, such as an arrow pointing towards the CTA button, lends a whimsical touch while also serving as a practical tool.
+One of the easiest ways to go about it is to look for stock photos to accompany the copy — these provide instant elegance with minimal effort.
+Similarly, a simple shape, such as an arrow pointing towards the CTA button, lends a whimsical touch while also being a practical tool.